 Back in the formative days, I served as trail sweep and was responsible for making sure the group behaved reasonably well in public.

-I repeatedly failed as sergeant-at-arms when it came to public behavior.
+Confession: I’ve repeatedly failed as sergeant-at-arms when it comes to public behavior.

 Earlier this month, we commandeered a pirate ship in a playground along the river.
 And in the process, we drove a few kiddos away.
 Oops.